Cybersecurity Risk Mapping: a Step-by-Step Guide

 The limitations of risk mapping

 There is an advantage with this type of mapping: it is simple to understand.
-The colour system is simple to interpret, which is why it is widely used to assess risks, whatever the company’s activities may be.
+The color system is simple to interpret, which is why it is widely used to assess risks, whatever the company’s activities may be.
 Yet, this simplicity can lean towards being over-simplified and even might be partially false (cf ISO 27005, Annex E 2; How To Measure Anything in Cyber Risk – Doug Hubbard and Richar Seiersen).

 Range compression problem